Photo by adselwood.

 Looks like

-gameLivesisn’t set to anything, for some reason.
-(I.e. you’re missing a line where you type, for instancegameLives = new Lives()or whatever.Does that help?
+isn’t set to anything, for some reason.
+(I.e. you’re missing a line where you type, for instancegameLives = new Lives()

 I’m not sure what I changed (I went to the past version and redid the tutorial), but I fixed it.